-I love combining my succulent houseplants into miniature indoor gardens!
-Succulents have shallow roots, so they are perfect for growing in mixed containers.
+I love combining my succulents into miniature indoor gardens!
+They have shallow roots, so they are perfect for planting in mixed containers.

-Plus, combining a bunch of small succulent plants into one container makes them easier to care for.
-It means less watering, and less maintenance!
-I’m all for making my life easier.
+Plus, combining a bunch into one pot makes them easier to care for.
+It means less maintenance!
+I’m all for making life easier.

-There are tons of different types of succulent plants.
+There are tons of different types of succulent plants you could combine in your indoor dish garden.
 They come in just about any shape, size and color.

-You can order succulents online, find small indoor succulent plants for sale at your local garden center, or you can use plants you already have.
-Heck, you could even propagate succulent cuttings from your own collection and use those.
+You can order them online, find small ones for sale at your local garden center, or use ones you already have.
+Heck, you could even propagate cuttings from your own collection, and use those.

-Wherever your plants come from, be sure to choose a few colorful succulents, variegated succulents, and plants that are different shapes.
-This helps to add tons of depth to small succulent arrangements.
+Wherever they come from, be sure to choose a good variety of colors, ones with variegated leaves, as well as various shapes and sizes.
+This helps to add tons of depth and color to your mixed arrangement.

-The number of plants you choose to grow in your succulent garden depends on what you like.
-You’re only limited by the size of your succulent container.
+The number of plants you choose to use depends on what you like.
+You’re only limited by the size of your container.

-To help get you started, I recommend choosing one tall succulent plant (focal plant), a couple of shorter ones (filler plants), and at least one cascading plant.
+To help get you started, I recommend choosing one tall plant (the focal point/thriller), a couple of shorter ones (fillers), and at least one that cascades over the side of the pot (spillers).

-The plants I’ve chosen for my indoor succulent display are: (top left to bottom right) rat tail cactus, aeonium, aloe (the red one on the right), haworthia and echeveria succulents.
+The plants I’ve chosen for my DIY indoor succulent garden are: (top left to bottom right) rat tail cactus, aeonium, aloe (the red one on the right), haworthia, and echeveria.

 Best Container For Making An Indoor Succulent Garden

-If the container you want to use doesn’t have drainage holes, you can easily drill a few holes into the bottom yourself (use a masonry bit for drilling holes in clay or ceramic pots).
+If the container you want to use doesn’t have holes, you can easily drill a few into the bottom yourself (be sure to use a masonry bit for clay or ceramic pots).

 For this project, I chose to use a large terracotta bowl that I had on hand.
-Clay pots make the best succulent planters.
-I use them whenever I can.
+Clay pots are wonderful, and I use them whenever I can.

-The reason terracotta pots are my preferred choice is because they absorb moisture, and help the soil dry out quicker.
-Which is very helpful for growing succulent plants, since you want the soil to dry out between waterings.
-If you don’t like the look of plain pots, learn how to paint terracotta pots here.
+The reason they are my preferred choice is because they absorb moisture, and help the soil dry out quicker.
+Which is exactly what you want for your indoor succulent garden.

 How To Make An Indoor Succulent Garden

-Now that you’ve picked out the container and plants for your DIY indoor succulent garden, it’s time to decide on your succulent plant arrangement, and put everything together.
+Now that you’ve picked out the container and plants for your DIY indoor succulent garden, it’s time to put everything together.
 Here’s what you’ll need…

 - Decorative container with drainage holes